fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 Overview

-This chapter introduces you to the concept of web scraping.
+This lab introduces you to the concept of web scraping.
 You will first learn how to extract data (such as text, images, lists, and tables) from pages that are written using HTML.
 You will then learn about the various types of semi-structured data used to create web pages